stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 web UI (read more about [SMART on Wikipedia](https://en.wikipedia.org/wiki/S.M.A.R.T.)).
 You can run a central Docker container that contains the database and web UI.
 Data collection agents on multiple clients will collect the data and send it to the central instance.
 This will provide a single interface to monitor all hard drives in all servers.
-I'm using it to monitor my TrueNAS SSDs and the NVMe drives in my Debian servers.
+I'm using it to monitor my TrueNAS disks and the NVMe drives in my Debian servers.

 ## Web UI